Guga-CL/MyCustomJellyfinSection/README.md

+## Introduction & Observations

-Obs.: This is not fully functional yet, it's work in progress.
+This is not fully functional yet, it's work in progress.
 Not sure if/when I will finish it.

-While I use and create a few scripts, programming is just a hobby, I'm still a little lost on how to properly use vscode + github and I know very little of C#, so if you see something odd that's why.
-Basically most of the time I don't know what I'm doing.
+While I use and create a few scripts, programming is just a hobby, I'm still a little lost on how to properly use vscode + github and I know very little of C#, so if you see something odd that's why, basically most of the time I don't know what I'm doing.

 ## Objective